fnaumenko/isChIP/README.md

 The \<chr\> field denotes the 'true' chromosome from which the read was generated.<br>
 It has constant width for any chromosome.
 Possible alignment is filled by '=' symbol.

-For BED, mate ('/1' or '/2') is added to the number in case of PE reads
+For BED, mate ('/1' or '/2') is added to the number in case of PE reads.

 Adding a position is regulated by `-l|--rd-pos` option.